ealbiol/alliantum_careers/ReadMe/README.md

   <img alt="Alliantum.es" src="lists.png" />

-The departments list can be found in the component 'NotifyMeButton.js'.
+The departments list can be found in the component 'NotifyMeButton'.

 ```
 const departmentsLists = [